-Go to the form or Download the full application form for a project grant (, TBC KB)
+Click here to download the full application form for a project grant

-Go to the form or Download the full application form for a fellowship award (, TBC KB)
+Click here to download the full application form for a fellowship award

-Please read the appropriate information for applicants for details of eligibility, procedure and requirements.
+Please read the appropriate information for applicants for details about eligibility and our application procedure.

-Download the information for applicants for a project/fellowship grant (, 91 KB)
+Download the information for applicants for a project or fellowship grant

-IMPORTANT: Applications must be submitted ONLINE by 16:00 on the day of the deadline.
+Applications must be submitted by 16:00 on the day of the deadline.
 Any submitted after this time will not be considered.
-If you do not receive a confirmation of receipt immediately after submitting, it means that the submission has been unsuccessful.
-It is your responsibility to follow up with Delphine (firstname.lastname@example.org/020 8995 4781) to check that your application has arrived.
+If you do not receive a confirmation of receipt within four hours of submitting, it might mean that your submission has been unsuccessful.
+It is your responsibility to follow up with Delphine (firstname.lastname@example.org/020 8995 4781) to check whether or not your application has arrived.